Tom Johnson, Alex Eberts, and Aaron Graham Regional Report Compilers

 Over the past three centuries, Pennsylvania has been home to many pioneering ornithologists, artists, and conservationists like John James Audubon, Alexander Wilson, James Bond, Frank Gill, Ted Parker, Robert Ridgely, and Scott Weidensaul (to name a few), and the modern birding scene is both energetic and increasingly diverse. eBird is broadly embraced in Pennsylvania: more than 1.5 million checklists have been submitted by over 32,000 birders.

-This sentence will be replaced with additional information once a regional editor for Ohio and West Virginia is found.
-If you are interested in helping, please let us know.
+This sentence will be replaced with additional information from Ohio and West Virginia once submitted by the regional compilers.

-The ABA gratefully acknowledges the contributions of Eastern Highlands & Ohio Regional Report Compiler Tom Johnson to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Eastern Highlands & Ohio Regional Report Compilers Tom Johnson, Alex Eberts, and Aaron Graham to promoting knowledge and understanding about the birdlife of the continent.